 In 2025 alone, Imkhitha qualified to represent South Africa at the African Individual Chess Championships, the African Schools Championships, and the FIDE Youth Olympiad.
 But each time, she had to stay behind — not because she wasn’t good enough, but because there simply wasn’t enough money or time to raise what was needed.

-Her coach and mentor, Thando Hlakula, says those missed opportunities have been some of the toughest parts of her journey.
+Her coach and mentor, Thando Hlakula, says those missed opportunities had been some of the toughest parts of her journey.
 “She worked so hard to qualify, but without funding, we couldn’t make it happen.
 Watching her miss out on experiences she earned was heartbreaking.”

-But now, there’s a second chance.
+But now, there was a second chance.

-Imkhitha has been invited to represent South Africa at the World Youth Chess Championships in Albania this October, and the African Youth Chess Championships in Algeria this December.
+Imkhitha was invited to represent South Africa at the World Youth Chess Championships in Albania this October, and the African Youth Chess Championships in Algeria this December.
 These two tournaments are not just another opportunity — they are pivotal moments in her development, stepping stones on her path to becoming a Woman International Master, and eventually a grandmaster.

-To get to Albania, Imkhitha needs to raise over R94,000 on her BackaBuddy campaign.
+To get to Albania, Imkhitha needed to raise over R94,000 on her BackaBuddy campaign.
 The total includes return flights, visas, entry fees, accommodation, and daily expenses for herself and her coach, who will also serve as her guardian abroad.

 Photo credit: Flashlight Pictures